 Let's start out with the boring (but important!) stuff.
 If you you store or directly touch credit card information, you need to be PCI compliant.

 Becoming PCI compliant is extremely tough for any organisation - probably x5 harder than becoming GDPR compliant, and very costly - you need to bring in independent auditors, change internal processes, and more.

 The good news - there's a way out.
 It's just the organisation that processes and stores the credit card information that needs to be PCI compliant.
 That's shouldn't be you.

-The first rule of taking donations online is - you don't need to be PCI compliant.
+The first rule of taking donations online is - you don't need to be PCI audited.